kittyjosh111/linux-and-thinkpad-scripts/README.md

 1) Trackpoint sensitivity too high on Lenovo trackpoint keyboards
 2) X11 Screen flickering on an X1 Yoga
 3) Touchscreen right clicks
+4) Trackpoint and trackpad being disabled upon resuming from sleep in linux